 The Alaska Culinary Academy presents a competency-based training program.
 The majority of the training will be a "hands-on" food production approach, with the students working individually or in small groups.
 Additionally, to provide the basic groundwork, a great deal of time will also be spent in a classroom setting and in independent study.
 These two programs are set up in a progressive training format.
 Starting with the beginning basics class, each subsequent food production class becomes more advanced in its techniques and more extensive in the evaluation of the student.

-Each area offers three levels of certification.
+Each area offers two levels of certification.
 Certifications are based on the successful completion of courses selected for each area.
 Levels reflect skill standards defined by the State of Alaska and certifications offered through American Culinary Federation.

 The certificates and their required courses are: